rohitpandeydatacore/rohitpandeydatacore/README.md

 ### 🧑‍💻 About Me

-Detail-oriented **Front-End Web Developer** and B.Sc.
-Computer Science graduate (**8.49 CGPA**) with hands-on experience building responsive, user-centric web applications using **HTML5, CSS3, JavaScript (ES6+), React.js, and WordPress**.
-Skilled in converting Figma UI/UX wireframes into clean, cross-browser-compatible code, managing web state with the **LocalStorage API**, and enforcing modular code standards via **ESLint**.
+I'm a **fresher Front-End Web Developer** and B.Sc.
+Computer Science graduate (**8.49 CGPA**), currently looking for my first full-time opportunity to grow as a developer.
+I got hands-on with **HTML5, CSS3, JavaScript (ES6+), React.js, and WordPress** during my internship, where I practiced turning Figma designs into responsive web pages and picked up the basics of clean, modular code with **ESLint**.

-- 🎓 Currently pursuing an **MCA** at CSJM University, Kanpur (ODL)
+- 🎓 B.Sc.
+Computer Science graduate (8.49 CGPA), currently pursuing an **MCA** at CSJM University, Kanpur (ODL)
+- 🎯 Actively looking for an **entry-level / fresher Front-End Developer** role
-- 🛠️ Comfortable turning a Figma mockup into a fully responsive, production-ready interface
+- 🛠️ Comfortable turning a Figma mockup into a responsive HTML/CSS/JS page
-- 🌱 Learning to build role-based, data-driven UIs with React and Next.js
+- 🌱 Learning React.js fundamentals and exploring **AI-assisted ("vibe") coding** with tools like Gemini to build and learn faster
-- 💬 Ask me about React state/CRUD patterns, responsive layouts, or WordPress site builds
+- 💬 Happy to learn from feedback — always trying to build something new

 ---